cockroachdb/docs/cockroachcloud/serverless-movr.md

 docs_area: get_started
 ---

-This tutorial shows you how to intialize and run Movr on a Serverless cluster to show how to estimate RU usage over a period of time to see if your max spend is sufficient.
+This tutorial shows you how to initialize and run the MovR workload on a {{ site.data.products.serverless }} cluster, then use your Request Unit consumption data to estimate a sufficient budget for your cluster.

 ## Before you begin